Mixed Steklov-Neumann problem: asymptotic analysis and applications to diffusion-controlled reactions: General spectral properties

 \subsection{Mixed Steklov-Neumann problem}

-We consider a bounded Euclidean domain $\Omega \subset\R^d$ with a smooth connected boundary $\pa$, which is split into two disjoint connected parts: $\pa = \Gamma \cup \pa_N$ (Fig. \ref{fig:scheme}a).
-In this setting, the mixed Steklov-Neumann problem (\ref{eq:SteklovN}) is known to have a discrete spectrum for any $p \geq 0$, i.e., there is a countable sequence of eigenpairs $\{\mu_k^{(p,\Gamma)}, V_k^{(p,\Gamma)} \}$ satisfying (\ref{eq:SteklovN}); in particular, the eigenvalues can be enumerated in an increasing order:
+We consider a bounded Euclidean domain $\Omega \subset\R^d$ with a smooth connected boundary $\pa$.
+An open connected set $\Gamma \subset \pa$ is called a ``reactive subset'' of the boundary $\pa$, whereas its reflecting part is denoted as $\pa_N = \pa \backslash \overline{\Gamma}$ (Fig. \ref{fig:scheme}a).
+To avoid possible technical issues on the ``junction'' between $\Gamma$ and $\pa_N$, we assume that $\partial\Gamma$ is smooth.
+In this setting, the mixed Steklov-Neumann problem (\ref{eq:SteklovN}) is known to have a discrete spectrum for any $p \geq 0$, i.e., there is a countable sequence of eigenpairs $\{\mu_k^{(p,\Gamma)}, V_k^{(p,\Gamma)} \}$ satisfying (\ref{eq:SteklovN}); in particular, the eigenvalues can be enumerated in increasing order: